SudoNguyenNN/SudoNguyenNN/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-- 👋 Hi, I’m Ngoc Nguyen, My major is Network Manager and System.
+- 👋 Hi, My name is Ngoc Nguyen, My major is Network Administrator.
 Now I'm working at Brother Viet Nam.

 ## 📫 How to reach me: